abinshihab/genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - the table should only include, nouns, verbs, adverbs, adjectives
 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use.
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English
+- if there is more than one version of a word, show the most common example
 ### Sentence Structure
 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the tense structure